Slurm on Talapas

 ------------ ---------- ---------- ---------- ---------- ---------- --------

 Check the output log to see the results of your job.
-You’ll want to pick the second and later run’s log.
 Note that because each log is named for the jobid, and jobids are unique, your logs will not overwrite each other.

 Hello Wold !!